Pregnancy Diet: The Ultimate Guide for What to Eat and Not Eat while Pregnant

 Switching out just one cup of coffee for one mug of bone broth can be a wonderful way to start your day and add protein to your morning routine.

-We don’t think we even need to mention this here, but alcohol and pregnancy don’t mix.
+We don’t think we even need to mention this here, but alcohol and a pregnancy diet don’t mix.
 Beyond the risks to the baby, alcohol is a high-carbohydrate food that does not provide enough nutritional benefit to outweigh the risks.
 We know that pregnancy is stressful.
 So if you need to unwind at the end of the day, try a lovely chamomile herbal tea or one of our soothing bone broth tonics.

 Download the Pregnancy Diet Food List